grunwaldlab/effectR/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTE;s
+There were no ERRORs, WARNINGs or NOTE's

 ## Reverse dependencies